vllm-project/vllm/README.md

 python simple_server.py
 ```

-The detailed arguments for `simple_server.py` can be found by
+The detailed arguments for `simple_server.py` can be found by:
 ```bash
 python simple_server.py --help
 ```